Just getting started with your blog? Here’s your guide to make money with blogging – for beginners.

 4. Promote your content.
 For you to make money from affiliate opportunities, your blog needs to be read.
 Promote your content on social media, via your email list and anywhere else that’s relevant.
 The more traffic you build, the more the opportunities for you to make affiliate income.

-If you want to sell your own products, an ebook is a great way to get started.
+If you want to sell your own products, an ebook is a great way to make money blogging.
 It’s also a great way to see whether or not your audience is ready to buy from you.

 Don’t get overwhelmed!
 An ebook is not a novel.
 You don’t have to write hundreds of pages.
 In fact, most good ebooks are concise but packed with information.